Compact Lie Groups and Complex Reductive Groups

 In this note we examine the categories

-where the morphisms are group homomorphisms, preserving the additional structures.
-The categories $\Lie$ and $\Red$ are {\em not equivalent}.
-Although the isomorphism classes are in one-to-one correspondence, the morphisms are not: just compare the automorphisms of $\SU_2$ and $\SL_2 (\bC)$.
+The morphisms are group homomorphisms, preserving the additional structures.
+The categories $\Lie$ and $\Red$ are {\em not equivalent}, although the isomorphism classes are in one-to-one correspondence.
+For instance, the groups $\SU_2$ and $\SL_2 (\bC)$ correspond to each other but have different automorphisms.

-The aim of this note is to fix the aforementioned lack of equivalence by proving the following theorem. \begin{theorem} There exists a complexification functor $\sT : \Lie \longrightarrow \Red$ with the following four properties. \begin{enumerate} \item The group $G\in\Lie$ is a maximal compact subgroup of $\sT (G)$. \item The functor $\sT$ is injective on morphisms. \item The functor $\sT$ is essentially surjective on objects. \item For all $H,G\in\Lie$ the embedding $\sT_{H,G} : \hom (H,G) \rightarrow \hom (\sH,\sG)$ is a homotopy equivalence.
-Here the hom-sets are equipped with the compact open topology. \end{enumerate} \end{theorem} Theorem~\ref{thm1} admits an interpretation (cf. \cite[1.1]{RuTa}) in a naive version of $\infty$-categories, outlined by Lurie \cite[Def.
-1.1.1.6]{Lur}.
-Let $\Top$ be the closed monoidal category of compactly generated, weakly Hausdorff topological spaces.
-Both $\Lie$ and $\Red$ are categories, enriched in $\Top$: take the Lie group topology on the groups and the compact-open topology on the hom-sets.
-Given $X\in\Top$ we denote its weak homotopy type by $[\![ X ]\!]\in\Ho (\Top)$.
-Given a category $\sC$, enriched in $\Top$, we denote its homotopy category, enriched in $\Ho (\Top )$, by $[\![ \sC ]\!]$.
-This category has the same objects as $\sC$ and $[\![ \sC ]\!](X,Y) \coloneqq [\![ \sC (X,Y)]\!]$.
-Theorem~\ref{thm1} essentially establishes an $\Ho (\Top)$-enriched equivalence $[\![\sT]\!]$ of the enriched categories $[\![\Lie]\!]$ and $[\![\Red]\!]$.
-Alternatively, Theorem~\ref{thm1} yields an $\infty$-equivalence of the $\infty$-categories $[\![\Lie]\!]$ and $[\![\Red]\!]$.
+The aim of this note is to use Homotopy Theory to fix the aforementioned lack of equivalence.
+The following result is the main theorem. \begin{theorem} There exists a complexification functor $\sT : \Lie \longrightarrow \Red$ with the following four properties. \begin{enumerate}[label=\normalfont(\roman*)] \item The group $G\in\Lie$ is a maximal compact subgroup of $\sT (G)$. \item The functor $\sT$ is injective on morphisms. \item The functor $\sT$ is essentially surjective on objects. \item For all $H,G\in\Lie$ the embedding $\sT_{H,G} : \Lie (H,G) \rightarrow \Red (\sT(H),\sT(G))$ is a homotopy equivalence.
+Here the hom-sets are equipped with the compact-open topology. \end{enumerate} \end{theorem} Both $\Lie$ and $\Red$ are topological categories, as in \cite[1.1.1.6]{Lur}.
+Theorem~\ref{thm1} shows $\sT$ is a (weak) equivalence of topological categories in the sense of \cite[1.1.3.6]{Lur}.
+Translated into the language of $\infty$-categories, cf. \cite[{\S}1.1.4, {\S}1.1.5]{Lur}, \cite[1.1]{RuTa}, this gives an equivalence between the $\infty$-categories determined by $\Lie$ and $\Red$.

 Our secondary aim is to investigate how the complexification functor behaves on subgroups.
 Suppose $\sG=\sT(G)$.
 Consider the sets